theberdakh/From2/README.md

 ## From2 Android Library
 An android library to integrate translation service for your app easily.
-Uses From-to.uz free API service for translation.
+Uses  <a href="https://www.from-to.uz/en/api-docs">From-to.uz</a> free API service for translation.
 Supports translations to Karakalpak and 140+ other languages
 <pre>
 <img src="/media/img.png" alt="Screenshot from sample app"/>
 </pre>